 What are the different types of reputation management firms?

-Reputation management firms range in specialities and experience.
+Reputation management firms range in specialties and experience.
 The best online reputation companies execute every campaign differently because every company and individual is different.
-Some of the types of reputation management firms include: Automation-based reputation management, search engine optimization companies, public relations firms, and reputation PR.
+Some of the types of reputation management firms include Automation-based reputation management, search engine optimization companies, public relations firms, and reputation PR.

 What is the difference between ORM and SEO?

 SEO is an activity engaged in by ORM companies along with many other tools and strategies that go together to make up the practice of reputation design and development.
 SEO tends to focus on a single website, whereas ORM companies focus on many at one time.